botlabs-gg/documentation/source/includes/_endpoints.md

 # Endpoints

-Weeb.sh provides apis on multiple base endpoints(environments), generally users are unlocked for the staging and production endpoint of an api, but in special cases users may only be unlocked for a single environment/endpoint.
+Weeb.sh provides APIs on multiple base endpoints(environments), generally users are unlocked for the staging and production endpoint of an api, but in special cases users may only be unlocked for a single environment/endpoint.

 ## API endpoints